Jonaszekk/Mock-up-s/README.md

-# Mock-Up's
+# Websites styles

-Website Mock-Up's Mapping using: HTML / CSS / JS and Boostrap
+Website using: HTML / CSS / JS and Boostrap